athensresearch/athens/README.md

 Athens is free to use as a local-only desktop app.

 We are currently building out a hosted software service that will start at $6/month.
-[We have a self-hosted/on-premise option for enterprises](https://github.com/athensresearch/athens-backend), comparable to GitLab or Mattermost.
+[We have a self-hosted/on-premise option](https://github.com/athensresearch/athens-backend), comparable to GitLab or Mattermost, for enterprises.
+While that repository is archived, anyone can run it until we're finished adding the real-time collaboration (RTC) code into this repository.
+See the [self-hosted RTC project board](https://github.com/athensresearch/athens/projects/16) for details.

 If you want to use Athens commercially, please fill out our [intake form](https://docs.google.com/forms/d/e/1FAIpQLSfuWgzGZ2ocB-SweDizMAINYyRZ-3KYwkaf3xIdb4pOs1I-4A/viewform).

 ### Sponsorships